 PacketCable ifTable MUST contain information about all PacketCable endpoints.
-IfIndex MUST start with value of 9 for telephony endpoints and MUST be incremented sequentially and match the physical numbering of the telephony endpoints (Indices 2 through 8 are reserved for future use and the usage of index 1 is defined later in this section.)
+IfIndex, in case of PacketCable MTAs MUST start with value of 9 for telephony endpoints and MUST be incremented sequentially and match the physical numbering of the telephony endpoints (Indices 2 through 8 are reserved for future use and the usage of index 1 is defined later in this section.)
 Each instance of the end-point in an E-MTA MUST have a corresponding entry ("conceptual row") in the "ifTable" MIB Table.

-The CableModem part of an E-MTA MUST adhere to DOCSIS 1.1 and eDOCSIS [9] requirements for MIB compliancy.
+The CableModem part of an embedded MTA MUST adhere to DOCSIS 1.1 and eDOCSIS [9] requirements for MIB compliancy.